-With organisation-wide incident management, everyone feels comfortable raising incidents and running them, whether for small issues, or complete outages.
+With organization-wide incident management, everyone feels comfortable raising incidents and running them, whether for small issues, or complete outages.
 For example:

-Incidents are respected, but normalised throughout the organisation.
-Your whole organisation levels up at responding to problems, no matter how big or small, and learning from them.
+Incidents are respected, but normalised throughout the organization.
+Your whole organization levels up at responding to problems, no matter how big or small, and learning from them.

-We believe organisation-wide incident management is the future, and this is the vision for what we're building here at incident.io.
+We believe organization-wide incident management is the future, and this is the vision for what we're building here at incident.io.